-As the oldest brass band in Milton Keynes (founded long before the city was thought of) we have a long and interesting heritage.
+As the oldest brass band in Milton Keynes, we have a long and interesting heritage.
 The band owes so much to those who have gone before and this is why present members are determined to keep it going.

 Nobody seems to know for certain when the first brass band appeared in the towns and villages that now make up modern Milton Keynes, but band activity in the area is documented from around 1830.

 Looking at the influx of people from Yorkshire, Wales, Scotland and Ireland coming to work on the extension of the Birmingham railway line to London in 1833, it's not surprising that brass bands developed so distinctively in this area.

 Wolverton Town Band has its origins in the old 1st Buckinghamshire Volunteer Rifles.
 The Bandmaster was Harry Brooks and among the musicians was a Joe Lovesey, whose son went on to form the locally famous dance band of the Second World War years.

 In 1906, the new Liberal Government made changes and the Territorial & Reserve Army came into being.
 In 1908 the Rifles band was disbanded and the Territorial Army took over.

 A breakaway group was formed by three members of the Rifles band: Mr Fred Grace, Mr Jack Bates and Mr Carvell, and this group eventually became the Wolverton Town Band.